simonexmachina/lugg/README.md

 // then in foo.js
 var log = require('lugg')('foo');
+log.debug('this won't be displayed unless you ask for it');
 log.info('doing stuff');
 log.warn({foo: 'bar'}, 'something %s', 'intersting');
 log.error(new Error('blah'), 'something %s', 'bad');
 ```

+lugg uses bunyan, which writes your log output as JSON.
 Each argument you pass is logged as-is, up to the first string argument, which is formatted with `util.format()` using each of the subsequent arguments for string interpolation.

 Read [the source](https://github.com/aexmachina/lugg/blob/master/index.js) (it's tiny) and consult the [bunyan docs](https://github.com/trentm/node-bunyan#features) for more info.